HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site.md

 _This can include services going into PROD behind a feature flag that is not turned on._

 - **Static Site:** This milestone represents the official launch of the static site
-- **beta.grants.gov Domain:** The static site is the first service to officially use the `beta.grants.gov` domain
+- **simpler.grants.gov Domain:** The static site is the first service to officially use the `simpler.grants.gov` domain
-- **Stakeholder Feedback Form:** This is the first time we're collecting feedback directly from stakeholders on `beta.grants.gov`
+- **Stakeholder Feedback Form:** This is the first time we're collecting feedback directly from stakeholders on `simpler.grants.gov`
 - **Web Analytics:** This will most likely be the first service for which we are configuring web analytics

 ### Services being integrated in PROD for the first time